yofabronecoforo/C6EGHV/README.md

 If the villagers are hostile, they will retaliate by organizing into one barbarian melee unit in a nearby tile.
 If they are very hostile, more than one unit will appear, and some will be ranged.
 If they are downright pissed off, they will organize into a new barbarian camp near the site of their former village, and they will spawn a handful of units.
 If Horses are located near the site of the former village, there is a chance that any unit(s) that appear may instead be mounted; this chance increases with more nearby sources of Horses.
 Villager hostility level greatly fluctuates based on the same factors as the chance to be hostile above, and like above, eventually multiple units, and even a camp, will move from being a chance to a guarantee.

 What's that?
 "Not masochistic enough!" you say?
 Then how about a new reward type that's nothing but hostile villagers "rewards?"
 They won't even lure you in with the carrot before reaching for the stick, they just go straight for the stick, and the stick is pointy.
-When enabled, these rewards can be selected by the rewards system like any other reward, and have pre-determined villager hostility values, with the Common reward being low hostility.
+When enabled, these rewards can be selected by the rewards system like any other reward, and have pre-determined villager hostility values, as shown in the table above.
 Hostility increases as rarity does; in fact, one of these rewards is selected internally after calculating villager hostility to place any hostiles that appear after any other reward.

+Any hostile villagers that appear as or after a reward will generate an ingame panel notification with details.

 Finally, to compensate for the increased numbers of barbarian units that are likely to be present now, the experience and level caps from fighting such units have been increased.
 You still aren't going to get a fully-promoted unit from fighting barbarians, but at least you'll be able to get more than a single promotion.

 Hostile Villagers, both as and after a reward, are configurable via the picker and other Advanced Setup options.

+## Villager Secrets
+This is a specialized reward which, when received, unlocks the ability for the receiving Player to build the Tribal Totem building.
+This building functions like a Monument, except it provides Amenities instead of Culture.
+This building can also be upgraded in a similar fashion to Walls: Each additional time this reward is received by the same Player, an improved version of the building will be unlocked, offering a flat bonus in every yield.
+The building can currently be upgraded in this way 5 times, which means that each Player can currently receive this reward a total of 6 times in a game before there are no further "secrets" to unlock and it becomes useless.
+When this happens, a new reward will be randomly selected to replace it, unless this is the only currently enabled reward, in which case nothing will happen.

+If Hostile Villagers after a reward are enabled, this reward will provoke a slightly more aggressive response than usual.

 ## Advanced Setup
 Provides an option in Advanced Setup to select whether Hostile Villagers may appear following any other Goody Hut reward.
 Available choices are: